-Ms. Phiengphathai MANIPHONE is currently an associate of the ASEAN+3 Macroeconomic Research Office (AMRO), responsible for the Lao PDR and Indonesia surveillance teams, and provides support for the AMRO surveillance team on Lao PDR, particularly in the financial sector.
+Ms. Phiengphathai Maniphone is currently an associate of the ASEAN+3 Macroeconomic Research Office (AMRO), responsible for the Lao PDR and Indonesia surveillance teams, and providing support for the surveillance team on Lao PDR, particularly in the financial sector

 Prior to joining AMRO as an Associate in June 2022, Ms. Phiengphathai worked for the Bank of Lao PDR as a staff member in the Economic Modeling and Forecasting Division of the Monetary Policy Department, where she was mainly involved in GDP forecasting, monitoring, and evaluating exchange rate movement, and conducting a study on the optimal level of credit growth and its impact.

-Before being involved in economic modeling works, she has been working in the Foreign Exchange Management Division, undertaking the task of tracking the implementation of the Law on Foreign Exchange Management regarding capital mobility and considering applications from private entities, except commercial banks, for permission to borrow or have a bank account overseas.
+Before being involved in economic modeling works, she was in the Foreign Exchange Management Division, undertaking the task of tracking the implementation of the Law on Foreign Exchange Management regarding capital mobility and considering applications from private entities, except commercial banks, for permission to borrow or have a bank account overseas.

-Ms. Phiengphathai holds M.A in economics from the International University of Japan in 2018 and a bachelor’s degree in B.A from the National Economics University of Vietnam in 2006.
+Ms. Phiengphathai holds a Master’s degree in economics from the International University of Japan and a Bachelor’s Degree from the National Economics University of Vietnam.